totiffany/totiffany.github.io/_posts/2018-09-21-A-Brief-History-of-Engagement-Rings-And-The-Story-Behind-Mine.md

 If an engagement did get broken off several states had laws that allowed women to sue for "breach of promise to marry."
 Suing ensured she would be ok financially for a while, but the laws were starting to be done away with.
 Which raised the question, if a woman couldn't sue what could she do to protect herself?

-Well, it's hard to imagine it now, but at that time there happened to be an influx of diamonds in the diamond industry.
+Well, it's hard to imagine now, but at that time there happened to be an influx of diamonds in the diamond industry.
 Seeing an opportunity, the De Beers diamond company launched a campaign to boost sales.
 Their advertising agencies got a few celebrities to wear flashy rings on the red carpet and movies soon featured engagement scenes with diamond rings.
 The idea caught on pretty quickly – A guy gives a girl an expensive ring (which does have a romantic charm to it), and she has something of value she can keep if he breaks up with her.

 In today's culture, it's sort of ridiculous to think a man would need a way to ensure his fiancé won't be ruined by having sex with him.
 But that's essentially the reason why we expect a diamond ring when a guy pops the question.